 In addition to seeking financial compensation from the reckless driver for hitting you, you may also receive payment for pain and suffering as a consequence of the accident.
 Keep all receipts related to your accident including treatment for physical and mental injuries, as such paperwork can be used as proof of bodily damages.
 Call us as soon as possible, as the longer you wait to get legal help the trickier the process can become.

-Thanks to our friends and contributors from Wiseman Bray PLLC for their insight into car accidents.
+Thanks to our friends and contributors from Patterson Bray for their insight into car accidents.